Why is Automation Testing on Cloud Becoming Popular?

 They divide the test executions into multiple threads that can be run parallelly.
-Parallel execution is possible on both cloud and non-cloud infrastructure but cloud automation testing tools provide parallel grid infrastructure that is faster (as it needs high resource power) and easier to set up.
+Parallel execution is possible on both cloud and non-cloud infrastructure but cloud testing tools provide parallel grid infrastructure that is faster (as it needs high resource power) and easier to set up.

 Check how Testsigma does it here.

 Real-Time Collaboration on the cloud

 Let’s forget that there is anything called ‘cloud’ existing in our network or organization.
 In such a scenario, how would things work out between you, your team and your manager in testing?
 First, you will set up everything and confirm with your team or manager.

 Then, you will start writing test scripts and execute them on the codebase.
 This will be confirmed with the team too.
 Next and finally, the results will be confirmed.